 If you are a trustee or a Senior Manager, it is worth asking your boards to consider the effectiveness of your charity's risk management framework.
 It's a simple yet powerful tool that can greatly improve governance within an organisation.

-If you have any questions arising from this article or would like to speak to a member of our team about how we can help, please get in touch with your local MHA member firm.
+If you have any questions arising from this article or would like to speak to a member of our team about how we can help, please get in touch on webenquiries@mha.co.uk or your usual MHA contact.